Simon Dwight

 1998/99

-The Razorbacks immediately made their presence felt in their inaugural game, securing a hard-fought victory over the Sydney Kings (103-97) on the road.
+The Razorbacks immediately made their presence felt in their inaugural game, securing a hard-fought victory over Sydney (103-97) on the road.
 The momentum continued with a second win against Canberra (104-89), but the team suffered its first setback in a narrow loss to Newcastle (87-89).

 West Sydney displayed its potential early in the season, recording historic back-to-back road wins over Adelaide (112-95) and Perth (98-95) to become the first team in NBL history to complete the “Doomsday Double.”
 However, inconsistency became an issue as the season progressed, with a road loss to Wollongong (91-100) followed by a home defeat against Victoria (81-92), marking the start of a difficult stretch.